harmony-one/dapp-demo-crowdfunding/README.md

 **Curious on how a user can interface with a dapp running on harmony?
 Here is a high level:**
 * In this project, we use the Harmony extension found in the JS SDK ([mathwallet](https://www.mathwallet.org/harmony-wallet/en/)).
-* Code to fetch an instance of the 2 smart contracts used by this project can be found in `./contracts/project.js` & `./contracts/crowdfunding.js`.
+* Code to fetch an instance of the 2 smart contracts can be found in `./contracts/project.js` & `./contracts/crowdfunding.js`.
 * Code to instantiate a harmony extension object (for signing transactions and talking to smart contracts) can be found in `./src/extension.js`
 * Functions for loading crowdfunding projects (fetching project info from contract) can be found in `./src/App.vue`
 * Functions for creating a project (creating a project contract using the user's wallet) can be found in `./src/components/NewProjectForm.vue`